 About the BrightLocal Local SEO Industry Survey

-The objective of this survey is to gain greater understanding about the health & nature of the local SEO Industry.
-Through this survey we aim to find out what life is like ‘on the ground’ for those in the local SEO industry and to share those findings publicly to help improve the knowledge and insight within our industry.
+The objective of this survey is to gain better understanding about the current state of the local SEO Industry.
+With this survey we hope to find out about life ‘on the ground’ for those in the local SEO industry, and also to share the research & findings publicly to help improve the knowledge and insight within our industry.

-This is the 2nd wave of the survey.
-The 2013 survey was conducted between 20th January – 20th February 2013.
-1,409 SEOs completed this survey (up from 1,150 in 2011) and we thank them for giving us their time & information to make this survey possible.
+1,759 SEOs completed this year’s survey (up from 1,409 in 2013) and we thank them all for giving us their time & information to make this survey possible.

-We opted to update and change some of the questions asked in wave 2 vs. wave 1.
-There are 17 questions which cover 5 key areas:
+We opted to update and change some of the questions asked in this edition.
+There are 19 questions which cover 5 key areas:

 - Size & Turnover